 As soon as you come up with a business idea and start working on your brand, a question pops up: how will people know about you?
 On the one hand, there have never been more ways for someone to market their business, while on the other, the competition has never been this fierce either.
-There are so many different ways for you to make your brand known, and yet, digital marketing remains the pillar of modern-day success for any aspiring company.
+There are so many ways for you to make your brand known, and yet, digital marketing remains the pillar of modern-day success for any aspiring company.
+The website is one key element of it all.

 And how can you make yourself visible and audible among literally millions of other websites that float in the ever-growing space of the World Wide Web?
 Well, optimizing your website is a good place to start, and an integral part of any successful marketing strategy that constantly needs to be updated and improved for the sake of your business.